superduperfantastic/blog/_posts/2015-04-06-see-copenhagen-canal-tours-copenhagen.md

 ![Canal Tours Copenhagen](https://farm8.staticflickr.com/7354/9736438853_b0ce4359be_c.jpg)

-Canal Tours Copenhagen is one of 72 museums and attractions included on the [Copenhagen Card](http://www.copenhagencard.com/?currency=dkk "Copenhagen Card").
+Canal Tours Copenhagen is one of 72 museums and attractions included on the [Copenhagen Card](http://www.copenhagencard.com/?currency=dkk "Copenhagen Card"){:target="_blank"}{:target="_blank"}.
 With 24-, 48-, 72-, and 120-hour cards to choose from, the Copenhagen Card also covers all transport by train, bus, harbor bus and metro in the entire Copenhagen region, including from/to the airport.

-We were provided Copenhagen Cards by the lovely folks at [Visit Copenhagen](http://www.visitcopenhagen.com/copenhagen-tourist "Visit Copenhagen") to help us explore all that Copenhagen has to offer.
+We were provided Copenhagen Cards by the lovely folks at [Visit Copenhagen](http://www.visitcopenhagen.com/copenhagen-tourist "Visit Copenhagen"){:target="_blank"}{:target="_blank"} to help us explore all that Copenhagen has to offer.
 All opinions expressed are my own!